 - The hijiki seaweed should be rehydrated by now, so drain the water by pouring them through a fine mesh sieve.

-- Heat a large frying pan on medium and add 1 tbsp sesame oil.
+- Heat a large frying pan on medium and add 1 tbsp toasted sesame oil.
 Once hot, add the hijiki, soybeans, chikuwa and carrot.
 Stir fry until the carrot is slightly softened.

 - Add 2 tbsp sake, 1 tbsp sugar, 1 tbsp mirin, 2 tbsp soy sauce and 1 dried red chili pepper, and mix until evenly distributed.